main banner

 This image below is evidently taken in the German City of Duren which was captured by the 8th Infantry Division around the 25th of February 1945.
 A tank with a man standing at the turret can be seen in the background with a body of water to the right hand side.

 This group photo of soldiers with possibly a nurse is uncaptioned.
 Barney Coen is the person standing, wearing the helmet.
 In the background there appears to be the front section of a German Volkswagon Kubelwagen military vehicle, the German equivalent of the Allied 'jeep'.
-Do you know who these people are, they may have served with the air liason unit in 8th Infantry Division or have served with the artillary units of this Division
+Do you know who these people are, they may have served with the air liaison unit in 8th Infantry Division or have served with the artillery units of this Division